NetCoreTemplates/razor-ssg/MyApp/_pages/creatorkit/install.md

 <div class="not-prose text-base"><div data-component="ShellCommand" data-props="{ text:'npm run migrate' }"></div></div>

 Which will create the CreatorKit SQLite databases with your seed Users and Mailing List subscribers included.

+Should you need to recreate the database, you can delete the `App_Data/*.sqlite` databases then rerun `npm run migrate` to recreate the databases with your updated `*.csv` seed data.

 ### What's included